 Benchmarks help to set prices, measure performance, or work out amounts payable under financial contracts in a wide range of markets.

 We help shape thinking on how to regulate financial benchmarks through our work with international regulatory bodies and domestic UK regulation.

-We will also continue to engage with global regulatory groups, and co-chair the work of the International Commission of Securities Regulators (IOSCO) and the Financial Stability Board (FSB) on benchmarks.
+We work with the Treasury and the Bank of England on EU-wide rules for benchmarks, as well as with global regulatory groups.
+We also co-chair the work of the International Commission of Securities Regulators (IOSCO) and the Financial Stability Board (FSB) for benchmarks.